-I am a CTO and a Technologist with 18 years of professional experience in delivering and building digital services and applications for all kinds of companies ranging from large OEMs (Nokia, Samsung, Microsoft, Vodafone, Jaguar-Land Rover, Daimler) to mid-size companies all the way down to startups building their first MVP.
+I am a hands-on CTO and Technologist with 18 years of professional experience in delivering and building digital services and applications for all kinds of companies ranging from large OEMs (Nokia, Samsung, Microsoft, Vodafone, Jaguar-Land Rover, Daimler) to mid-size companies all the way down to startups building their first MVP.
 I have built and lead a number of software delivery teams up to 40+ people in my career and I am a hands on leader.
 I have a developer background and have come thru the engineering ranks so I have personally built all kinds of things from mobile apps to traditional backends to microservices as well.
 I still enjoy coding whenever I get the chance and do it often in my spare time.
 My current favourites are working with Go and Rust.

 My background is in software engineering and signal processing and I still enjoy coding in my spare time (in my current role I don’t get to do that too often).
 My goto tools are usually something cross-platform like Xamarin, React Native or even Qt depending on what I am doing.
 There’s no one size fits all solution and you need to pick the rights tools for the problem.
 Lately I’ve been working a lot with serverless/FaaS backends on AWS and Azure with Node.js and C#.
 In fact I was a part of delivering one of the first production systems built on Azure Functions in the UK.
 I’ve written mobile apps for almost all platforms at some point of my career.
 I started in mobile during the Symbian/C++ and WinCE/Windows Mobile era.
 When iOS and Android came out I made the switch on day 1.
 On iOS I actually started with the community reversed SDK before any official SDKs were out.
 I’ve also written a GPU-driver in C++ in Symbian for one of the first mobiles to have a GPU (Nokia N8).
 That was interesting to say the least, implementing OpenGL ES 1.1 and 2.0 and OpenVG 1.0 for a new GPU.